 Because spinal conditions are often accompanied by chronic pain, many sufferers use powerful painkillers.
 If you have developed a dependence on an oral analgesic, such as oxycodone or hydrocodone, your out-of-country surgeon may refuse to treat you, or require you to first undergo a program of medical detoxification, which can last up to ten days.
 This is to ensure that any anesthesia called for during surgery does not carry adverse (potentially fatal) interactions.

 Don’t go home too soon, especially if you’ve had brain or spinal surgery.
 Your neurological specialist will want you to limit your activities while your body heals.
 Complications from procedures involving the brain, spine, and spinal cord can be very serious, so your doctor needs to be sure you are completely well before sending you on a long journey home.

-Once home, you’ll probably need continuing physical therapy and, perhaps, speech and occupational therapy.
+Once home, you’ll likely need continuing physical therapy and perhaps speech and occupational therapy.
 Follow your therapists’ instructions carefully and practice your exercises conscientiously.
 You’ll gradually regain strength and mobility, both physical and mental.

 Continuity of Care—Critical to Success

 Continuity of care can be a challenge for patients who travel for medical procedures.
 Don’t make the mistake of too little communicationeither with your hometown doctors or with your in-country surgeon.